Karma3Labs/openrank-sdk/README.md

-# Py-EigenTrust
+# OpenRank SDK

+## EigenTrust by OpenRank
-Py-EigenTrust is a python wrapper for https://github.com/Karma3Labs/go-eigentrust
+EigenTrust SDk is a python wrapper for https://github.com/Karma3Labs/go-eigentrust

 ### Input